Upcoming telephone line downtime – 24 September

 There may be some circumstances in which you wish to transfer your pension to a Defined Contribution (DC) pension scheme (where your money is invested in the financial markets).

-You will probably be asked for a CETV
+You will probably be asked for a Cash Equivalent Transfer Value (CETV).

 We will provide transfer information (where applicable) within 15 working days of receiving a request.
 This will include: